fmaguire/mag_sim_paper/manuscript.md

 In this paper, we evaluated the ability of metagenome-assembled genome (MAG) binning methods to correctly recover mobile genetic elements (MGEs; i.e. GIs and plasmids) from metagenomic samples.
 Overall, chromosomal sequences were binned well (up to 94.3% coverage, with perfect bin purity using megahit-DASTool) however the presence of closely related genomes may have impacted cross-contaminated with other sequences (e.g. _Streptococcus_ species in Fig. [S2](#fig:coverphylo), [S3](#fig:purityphylo)).
-The trade-off between false positives and sensitivity in the binning of closely related sequences is definitely an area in need of further exploration.
+The trade-off between false positives and sensitivity in the binning of closely related sequences is an area in need of further exploration.
 Given the importance of MGEs in the function and spread of virulence traits and AMR, it is particularly noteworthy that regardless of MAG binning method, plasmids and GIs were disproportionately lost compared to core chromosomal regions.
 At best (with metaSPAdes and CONCOCT) 29.2% of plasmids and 44.1% of GIs were identifiable at >50% coverage in the correct bin (i.e. grouped with a bin that was mostly made up of contigs from the same genome).
 While some MGEs were likely recovered in more partial forms (<50% coverage), use of these by researchers interested in selective pressures and lateral gene transfer could lead to inaccurate inferences.